ayushanand18/GSoC_design_documents/updates/the-evening.md

 + a. code, and
 + b. documentation.

 The former we write too much that we get bored writing the latter.
 But the latter one is very crucial step in the software development process.
+While contributing to an open source project if there's any critical thing after code, it is communication, documenting every change, every idea.
+And this is the most crucial part of GSoC.
+More than the project, GSoC focuses on building an ecosystem of open source developers, bringing more people into open source and help make it easy for beginners to get in.